 Since HUD is recouping the losses on HUD homes, these properties are often more affordable than similar dwellings in the same area.
 Seniors who want to buy a home from HUD may be able to qualify for FHA loans, which have more advantageous loan terms like lower interest or required down payment.
 Interested buyers may also use conventional loans or purchase the property with cash.

 In some cases, a HUD home may have had cosmetic enhancements, repairs or undergone inspection prior to being available to the general public.
-However, HUD does not pay for any issues or repairs that a may need and suggests that seniors who wish to purchase a HUD home have a licensed home inspector view and inspect the property before they even submit an offer to purchase it.
-This will help the senior access how much the HUD home will really cost them in total.
+However, HUD does not pay for any issues or repairs that a home may need and suggests that seniors who wish to purchase a HUD home have a licensed home inspector view and inspect the property before they even submit an offer to purchase it.
+This will help the senior assess how much the HUD home will cost them in total.
 In the case that the house needs repair, the person wishing to purchase it will usually need to secure financing to make repairs along with purchase the home.
 Usually, the loans for obtaining a home and completing the construction on it come with high-interest rates.
-However, when buying a HUD home, seniors can qualify for an FHA 203(k) Rehabilitation loan.
+However, when buying a HUD home, seniors may be able to qualify for an FHA 203(k) Rehabilitation loan.
 These loans provide a streamlined way for potential buyers to just get one loan for all of their needs.
 This mortgage loan will be set at a long-term fixed rate or an adjustable rate if the senior would prefer.
 This loan will cover both the purchase and the repairs of the property.

 Some HUD homes are located in Revitalization Areas, which are geographic regions that have been authorized by Congress under the National Housing Act and are designed to revitalize communities and encourage homeownership.
 These HUD homes and areas are chosen because of household income, homeownership rate, FHA insured mortgage foreclosures in the area and more.
 HUD promotes homeownership in these communities through its Good Neighbor Next Door initiatives.
 These programs allow police officers, firefighters, EMTs and teachers to move into certain homes at a significant discount.
 HUD homes are also available at discounted prices through the Asset Control Area (ACA) program.
 Local, state and county government units can obtain a two-year contract with HUD requiring the department to make FHA properties in ACA areas only available to ACA participants.
 ACA homes that have been appraised at a value of less than a certain amount can be bought for a nominal sum.
 Other homes under this program are offered at a significant discount.

 Seniors can buy a home from HUD by using HUD’s Single-Family Home Locater to find maps of properties if they wish to participate in any of these programs and meets the requirements.
 Interested seniors should routinely check the HUD home locator since HUD is constantly working to add new areas to these programs.
-Find out more about where to find a HUD home in our free housing guide for seniors.
+Find out more about where to find a HUD home in our free guide for seniors.

 How to Buy a HUD Home

 If seniors are wondering how to buy HUD homes, then they should know that these homes are open to anyone in the public as long as they have the financing necessary to purchase the home.
-Seniors looking to finance a HUD home cannot do so through HUD.
+Seniors looking to finance a HUD home cannot finance it through HUD.
 HUD does not have any financing options for HUD homes available.
 Instead, seniors must either finance the home with their money or visit a mortgage lender.
 If seniors do not have the cash required to buy the HUD home but can qualify for a loan, then they may be able to purchase the home.
 Seniors can locate information on obtaining homeownership loans and have their questions answers by seeking counseling services from an HUD-approved agency.